Early Spring Wildflowers

 Manzanita (Arctostaphylos sp.) is perhaps the star attraction of December to March.
 These evergreen shrubs with red bark fill the chaparral (and a few wooded slopes) with delicate white to pink tiny bell-like flowers that attract a great number of insects and the occasional hummingbird.
 The Mount Diablo Manzanita (Arctostaphylos auriculata) grows only around Mount Diablo and has the pinkest blossoms of the mountain's manzanita.
 It is easily seen around Wall Ridge, Live Oak Campground and also between Curry and Knobcone Point.

 Another early bloomer is Chaparral Currant (Ribes malvaceum).
 This deciduous shrub often begins blooming in late December at lower elevations, finishing at the summit around early May.
 The flowers are pink and are quite striking when seen in mass.
 It is easily seen around Knobcone Point and along Summit Road.
 The similar Gooseberry differs in having thorns and smaller flowers.
 Mitchell Canyon and the summit area are good places to look for it.

-Indian Warrior is a semi-parasitic herbaceous plant of chaparral-pine areas.
+Warrior's Plume is a semi-parasitic herbaceous plant of chaparral-pine areas.
 The red green leaves are a pleasant sight in early March along Wall Ridge or Curry to Knobcone Point.
 It blooms in April at the summit.
 The newly opened leaves are pure red in this and many other species as a protection against ultra-violet light.